dwjoyce/pythonbook/chapters/Slicing sequences.rst

     >>> print(letters[-5])
     >>> print(letters[-6])

 This should print off each letter in turn, this time from the end or the right of the sequence.
 Notice when we used positive numbers, we start from 0 and ended up at an item offset by 5 (one less than the length of the sequence itself).
-When we use negative numbers, we start from -1 (as 0 is the beginning), and end up at -6.
+When we use negative numbers, we start from -1 (as 0 is the first item), and end up at -6.
 This may not sound like a big improvement, but when your sequence is very long it is useful to state the offset from the right rather than from the left.

 All of this is relevant for any type of list, whether they contain characters, strings, numbers, sub-lists or anything else.
 Let us use one from the previous chapter::